SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - It is important for participants to experience the team aspect of parliamentary debating before progressing to future rounds.
 Most debating involves collaborating with people to build and deconstruct arguments together, so it is essential to ensure that potential candidates are willing to work in a team.
 The group discussion format does not test this and rewards individualism.
 - Group discussion portrays the wrong picture of what debsoc activities will be like.
 People who might like debating but dislike group discussion will be dissuaded from joining the soc.
 People who like group discussion but not the rest of debate will also be mismatched.
 - Unknown Speaker Position: This incentivizes teammates to prep together and distribute the content they prepare equally across speakers.
 This prevents preparation from being focused on one speaker while others are just focused on responsive speeches.
 It emphasizes building the case and adds incentives for everyone to contribute and be ready since they could be the first speaker for their team.
-- Mid-Debate Strategy Sessions: After the first speeches from both teams, the teams re-discuss for 5 minutes together.
-This helps teammates assess their performance in real time and plan their strategy accordingly.
+- Mid-Debate Strategy Sessions: This helps teammates assess their performance in real time and plan their strategy accordingly.
 The first speaker gives inputs on what they couldn’t cover, and the team plans on rebuttals and the direction to take the debate in.
 The second speaker is not fixed yet, so the incentive process from the previous step continues.
 - Focus on Teamwork: This process won’t be perfect - speakers may not fulfill their roles perfectly, and there might be analytical gaps in their speeches.
 This is alright.
 The point is to test how well speakers can work together as a team.
 And the participant also finds out how much they enjoy working in a team, and can better assess whether they want to join the soc.
 - We also had a feedback form post round 2 for recruits to talk about the attitudes of their teammates, which helped us judge everyone, and helped us keep a note of signs of equity issues.

 Also, I would recommend checking up on both teams during case prep, and to ensure that there's a dynamic between all 3 of them (in case one person isn't speaking up as much as they should).
-It doesn't hurt to prompt them with a few questions (as long as you do it equally to both teams), cause it leads to a higher quality debate.
+It doesn't hurt to prompt them with a few questions (as long as you do it equally to both teams), because it leads to a higher quality debate.
 ![enter image description here](https://i.ibb.co/MDLspPHv/Teamwork-Issues-add-this-later.png)

-Talk about what wasn't implementable from Nikhil's model either. how making people pro am, making people adj once, tracking if they've done all speaker positions once, didn't really come to fruition and it was more effort than it was worth.
+Talk about what wasn't implementable from Nikhil's model either. how making people pro-am, making people adj once, tracking if they've done all speaker positions once, didn't really come to fruition and it was more effort than it was worth.